MLerik/Deep-Reinforcement-Learning/Tennis/report.md

 <a name="future"></a>
 ## Future Improvements
 Future improvements would consist of testing the heterogeneous approach, using different actor-critic-models.
 A very intersting task would also be to learn this task from pixels, as this to me seems like a much harder task where the agent needs to learn 2D projections of the 3D world.
+It would be interesting to further investigate how convergance of MARL algorithms can be improved.
+Maybe we could also use reward-shaping to get better performance.